When you make a purchase through my links, I may earn a small commission at no extra cost to you. You can learn more on my Disclosure page.

 Steps: How to Clean Telescope Eyepieces [10 Dos & Don’ts]

 Dirty eyepieces will hamper all your views through your telescope.
-Cleaning the eyepieces is simple but as a newbie, you can rightly worry about scratching the anti-reflection coatings or glass.
-Here’s what I found out about cleaning telescope eyepieces including what to avoid.
+Here’s what I discovered about how to clean telescope eyepieces – especially the things you need to avoid.

 The main advice: dust and grit is the enemy!
 And so is mold.